emmadema/api-testing/README.md

 ## Choose your API

-For this lab, we will model these tests with the OMDB API.
+For this lab, we will model these tests with the [ShakeItSpeare API](http://shakeitspeare.com/).
 Once we're done, you should choose an API that you think will be helpful for your Project, and test that in a similar way.
 The structure of the tests will look the same, but you will need to use a different URL and change some of the details to match your API.

 ## Setup